Assessing Benefits and Harms of Opioid Therapy for Chronic Pain

 So disability, produces disuse, produces more impairment in function, distress of a psychological kind reinforces pain intensity and all of those elements need to be assessed and addressed rather than a simple focus on the intensity of the pain.

 To do that you really need a multi-dimensional assessment.
-You can't simply assess a pain score, but you need to be looking at function.
-Those physical enroll function.
+You can’t simply assess a pain score, but you need to be looking at function.
+Both physical and role function.

 And we also like to personalize that assessment with having the patient select a personally important activity.
 And we’re going to track impairment to that during treatment to see if it’s a success.